 Tips for Buying the Best Travel Insurance Policy

-Basically, travel insurance is designed to cover unexpected medical emergencies and events such as trip cancellation, your personal effects, lost, stolen or damaged luggage by an airline, and other related losses incurred while traveling.
+Basically, travel insurance is designed to cover unexpected medical emergencies and events such as trip cancellation, your personal effects, lost luggage, stolen or damaged luggage by an airline, and other related losses incurred while traveling (even including accidental death!).

 Which travel insurance is best for you?
 There are different levels of coverage depending on:

 - the size of your deductible (excess)

 Some policies offer lower and higher medical expense options; the higher ones are chiefly for countries that have high medical costs, such as the United States!

 Travel insurance is not intended to be a substitute for your health insurance policy in your home country.
 Whilst there is a medical component in your travel insurance policy that can cover sudden emergency medical illness or accident, the level of that cover depends on what plan and provider you choose!

 Which travel insurance policy is best for you?
 Make sure you know what your needs are and your situation: